fraktalio/fmodel/index.md

 # [fraktalio](https://fraktalio.com/) / **f`(`model`)`** - Functional domain modeling

-The word `domain` here means the area of interest in the business.
-When you’re developing an `information system` to automate activities of that business, you’re modeling the business.
-The abstractions that you design, the behaviors that you implement, and the UI interactions that you build all reflect the business — *together they constitute the `model` of the domain*.
+When you’re developing an information system to automate the activities of the business, you are modeling the business.
+The abstractions that you design, the behaviors that you implement, and the UI interactions that you build all reflect the business — together, they constitute the model of the domain.

 ## `IOR<Library, Inspiration>`